 The Mayor, City Attorney, District Attorney, Treasurer, Sheriff, Assessor-Recorder, Public Defender, a Member of the Board of Supervisors, or any member of a board or commission who is required to file a Statement of Economic Interests, including all persons holding positions listed in Section 3.1-103(a)(1) of the Campaign and Governmental Conduct Code.

 When to file

-An official must file SFEC Form 3610b any time a behested payment of $1,000 or more is made at his or her behest by an interested party.
+An officer must file Form SFEC-3610(b) any time a behested payment of $1,000 or more is made at his or her behest by an interested party.